• Skip to primary navigation

 How to Calculate When to Plant in Your Area

 Calculating when to plant in your area is a crucial step for a successful vegetable garden.
-It involves a number of variables, but this post will take some of the guesswork out of the equation.
+It involves a number of variables, and can never be 100% accurate, but this post will take some of the guesswork out of the equation.

 hands planting a plant with text overlay "How to Calculate When to Plant Your Garden"